 Patients also benefit from holistic therapies.
 Holistic therapies aim to improve clients’ overall sense of wellbeing.
 Holistic therapies arm clients with a number of relaxation techniques.
 These techniques help clients fall asleep without resorting to sleeping pill consumption.
-Holistic therapies generally include stress management, yoga, meditation, mindfulness, Reiki, reflexology and nutrition.
+Holistic therapies is an activity which aims to treat the mind and soul and is

 Once rehab draws to a close a relapse prevention and after care plan is put in place.
 This plan helps clients apply knowledge learnt during rehab in ‘real world’ situations.
 Aftercare includes twenty four hour telephone support and weekly sessions taking place at the rehab centre.

 Call Ocean Recovery today to find out more.
 Call on 01253 847 553.
 Alternatively complete the enquiry form and a member of the team will respond shortly.